tock/tock/doc/CI_Hardware.md

     - Name of the configuration.
     - This can be anything you want but make sure to title it appropriately.
 - Board name
     - This will be provided when the executable is called on what boards are supported.
 Choose which board you are using that is supported.
-You can NOT use a board that is not supported by the Tock OS.
+You can NOT use a board that is not supported by the Tock OS, or else testing scripts will **NOT** work.
+For example, to use the specific nrf52480dk board, make sure the path is to this board, but the board name should be listed as "nrf52dk".
 - Board Path
     - This is the path of the Tock supported board in the official tock repository.
 The path must be provided when setting up the configuration.
-This is essentially the directory relative to the Tock boards directory.
+This is essentially the directory relative to the Tock boards directory, and should be the speicifc board you are intending to test/use.
 - Harness ID
     - This is the specific Identity Number of the Raspberry Pi, which can be found with the command:
     ```bash